Persian Translation for Death Certificate

 - A translation agency that delivers on time and does not depend on just one individual

-A death certificate can either be issued by a doctor, confirming when a person has died, or by a government office that records the date, place, and cause of death in an official register.
-These certificates are frequently required for legal reasons, such as probate or managing a deceased estate, and they also hold value for genealogical research.
-Often, government agencies like benefits offices and electoral bodies will update records based on death details without needing a death certificate.
-Before a death certificate is granted, a physician or coroner must confirm the cause of death.
-In situations where a person is on life support and death is unclear, neurologists may be called to confirm brain death.
-Failing to submit the required documents on time can result in criminal charges and the loss of a medical licence.
+A death certificate is an official document issued by either a doctor or a civil registration office, detailing the date, location, and cause of death as entered in a register.
+Death certificates are frequently required for legal processes such as probate or administering a deceased estate.
+They are also often requested for genealogical research.
+Government offices may share death information with agencies to update records like voting rolls and benefits payments, even without the actual certificate.
+Physicians or coroners must confirm the cause of death before a certificate is issued.
+In cases where death is uncertain, such as when a person is on life support, neurologists may be called to confirm brain death.
+Failure to submit the necessary documents on time can lead to legal repercussions and the revocation of medical licences.

 NAATI Persian Translation Service